LoJo97/CS201/README.md

 Assignment 2:
 Here we take the basic BST module from the last assignment and modify it to create self balancing trees, an AVL and a GST (green binary search tree).

+Assingment 3:
+This project first takes the previous structures and uses them to build a binomial heap.
+This heap is then used to implement prim's algorithm to find a minimum spanning tree of a weighted, undirected graph.